theforeman/theforeman.org/plugins/index.md

 Foreman, Smart Proxy and Hammer CLI plugins are packaged as [gems](http://guides.rubygems.org/what-is-a-gem/), but the Foreman project provides RPMs and Debian packages to ease installation with standard Foreman packages.
 See below for the different installation methods, which depend on your platform.

 The number of plugins available in the project repositories is increasing, so check the [wiki](http://projects.theforeman.org/projects/foreman/wiki/List_of_Plugins) to see if a package is available yet.
-If it's an useful or popular plugin and not yet packaged, please file a feature request in [the packaging project](http://projects.theforeman.org/projects/rpms/issues/new) (see [Bug Reporting](/contribute.html#Bugreporting) for more details on reporting issues).
+If it's a useful or popular plugin and not yet packaged, please file a feature request in [the packaging project](http://projects.theforeman.org/projects/rpms/issues/new) (see [Bug Reporting](/contribute.html#Bugreporting) for more details on reporting issues).

 ## 2.1 Using the Foreman installer